Menna Elfyn portrait by Clae Eastgate

 Your gallery outlets/stockists:

-I also have a website: www.skylarkjewellery.co.uk and an Etsy shop www.skylarkjewelleryuk.etsy.com or you can get in touch with me directly via email skylarkjewelleryuk@gmail.com
+I have a website: www.skylarkjewellery.co.uk and an Etsy shop www.skylarkjewelleryuk.etsy.com or you can get in touch with me directly via email skylarkjewelleryuk@gmail.com

 Sign up for my email so you're first in line for news and offers...